 The biggest challenge visitors face when taking on Hanging Lake Trail is finding a place to park!
 This natural wonder attracts hordes of tourists on weekends in the summer time, so plan accordingly.

-There’s no reason to limit your trip just to the summer, however, as Glenwood Canyon comes alive as the seasons change: bright, lush trees in the spring; colorful, vibrant displays in the fall; quiet, snow covered trails in the winter.
+There’s no reason to limit your trip just to the summer, however, as Glenwood Canyon comes alive as the seasons change: bright, lush trees in the spring; colorful, vibrant displays in the fall; quiet, snow-covered trails in the winter.

 Snowshoers delight in the exercise and beauty Hanging Lake Trail provides when it is covered in a fresh blanket of snow.
 The powder adds a new level of difficulty to an already tiring trail, so be ready to have your strength and endurance tested.
 The winter wonderland at the top is a well-deserved reward for your efforts.

 When visitors are finished hiking at Hanging Lake—regardless of the season—Glenwood Springs Hot Springs provides the perfect respite for weary muscles.
-Stay at the lodge and get complimentary access to the pools or pay for a single day soaking up the hot, mineral-rich water and recover from your hike in style.
+Stay at the lodge and get complimentary access to the pools or pay for a single day soaking up the hot, mineral-rich water and recovering from your hike in style.